Quillium-AI/Quillium/CONTRIBUTING.md

 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-## CLA (Contributor License Agreement)

-Before your contribution can be accepted, you need to sign our Contributor License Agreement (CLA).
-We use CLA Assistant (cla-assistant.io) to manage our CLA process.

-When you create a pull request, CLA Assistant will automatically check if you've signed the CLA.
-If not, you'll be prompted to do so directly within the pull request by clicking on a link that will take you to the CLA Assistant website where you can sign the agreement with your GitHub account.

 ## Commit Message Conventions

 We follow standard git commit message conventions as outlined in our [Code of Conduct](CODE_OF_CONDUCT.md#commit-message-conventions).
 Please ensure your commit messages follow this format.